zarr-developers/blog/_posts/2022-05-16-pre-release-zarr-2.12.markdown

 evaluating Zarr V3.
 Since the design is not finalised, the classes and functions are not automatically imported into the regular Zarr namespace.

-The pre-release can be installed via: `pip install —pre zarr`.
+The pre-release can be installed via: `pip install --pre zarr`.

 There have been significant changes to
 [Zarr's Python](https://github.com/zarr-developers/zarr-python) codebase to implement